 • The Spaceship Earth with Dan Burgess and Andres Roberts

 Among many others, Frederick Laloux’s Reinventing Organisations, Otto Scharmer’s Theory U and wider work, Fritjof Capra’s work on systems, Joanna Macy’s The Great Turning, and Thich Nhat Hanh’s New Way.

-Facilitator – Andres Roberts
+Guide – Andres Roberts

 Andres is a guide to human development in relationship with nature.
 His work brings together innovative approaches to leadership and change, wisdom from ancient cultures and deep work with nature to support more generative forms of living and working for our times.
 He is the founding partner of the Bio-Leadership Project and co-founder of Way of Nature UK, a project that works with contemporary rites of passage to support deep transformation.

 Jamie began his working life as a creative psychotherapist.
 In this time he was struck how that it is “no measure of health to be well adjusted to a profoundly sick society”.
 Hoping to inspire wider systemic change he spent a number of years creating and developing values led companies that challenge the business as usual approach.
 His work seeks to bring pragmatism, courage and hope to people who are ready to embrace new forms of leadership that promote system change and proliferate regenerative cultures.
 He is a partner and strategic lead for the Bio-Leadership project alongside his private practice as a mentor and guide.